BEACON: JWST NIRCam Pure-parallel Imaging Survey. III. Constraints on the UV LF and the Clustering of z~7-14 Galaxies: UV Luminosity Functions

 For the F115W-dropouts ($z\sim10$), we measure number densities which are generally consistent within $1-2\sigma$ with the measurements by \citet{adamsEPOCHSIIUltraviolet2024}, \citet{willottSteepDeclineGalaxy2024} and BEACON DR1 \citep{morishitaBEACONJWSTNIRCam2025}, however our number densities fall up to $\sim0.5$ dex below other photometric selections in the literature, in bins where we have detections ($-21\leq M_\mathrm{UV} \leq -18$).
 Interestingly, we find excellent agreement with the spectroscopic measurements from \citet{harikanePureSpectroscopicConstraints2024,harikaneJWSTALMAKeck2025} at all magnitudes probed.

 Finally, in the F150W-dropout selection, we find no robust galaxy candidates, so we obtain upper limits on the number density.
-Our $1\sigma$ upper limits are compatible with other observations from the literature \citep{mcleodGalaxyUVLuminosity2023, harikaneComprehensiveStudyGalaxies2023, finkelsteinCompleteCEERSEarly2024, donnanJWSTPRIMERNew2024, morishitaBEACONJWSTNIRCam2025, whitler$zGtrsim9$2025, weibelExploringCosmicDawn2025,francoPhysicalPropertiesGalaxies2025,whitler$zGtrsim9$2025}.
+Our $1\sigma$ upper limits are compatible with other observations from the literature \citep{mcleodGalaxyUVLuminosity2023, harikaneComprehensiveStudyGalaxies2023, finkelsteinCompleteCEERSEarly2024, donnanJWSTPRIMERNew2024, morishitaBEACONJWSTNIRCam2025, whitler$zGtrsim9$2025, weibelExploringCosmicDawn2026,francoPhysicalPropertiesGalaxies2025,whitler$zGtrsim9$2025}.

 We tested the impact of varying, respectively, the width and the centres of the otherwise fixed $M_\mathrm{UV}$ bins, and found a negligible impact on the binned and parametric LFs for all three selections.
 This slightly changes the faint-end slope of the F090W-dropouts for both the Schechter- and DPL fit; however, this does not significantly alter our conclusions or the luminosity density (discussed below).
+We also tested the impact of potential contamination on our fitted LFs, assuming a 7.4\% contamination in our sample (corresponding to a 1$\sigma$ lower limit on the expected purity rate inferred from our 15 spectroscopic matches, see Sect.~\ref{sub:dropout-selection}), by masking out random sources in each dropout selection proportional to this contamination rate.
+The assumed 7.4\% contamination rate is comparable to the estimated interloper rate reported by \citet{leethochawalitUVRestframeBand2026} for their $z\sim8$ photometric sample adopting a broadly similar selection to our F090W-selection.
+From multiple iterations of sampling, we find that refitting the LFs leads to a negligible impact on the recovered UV LFs.